Give and Receive the Emotional and Sexual Intimacy You Want and Deserve

 - Multiple unsuccessful attempts to moderate or stop inappropriate behavior

-If you feel ready to take action and explore your options for recovery from the cycle of addiction, guilt, shame and remorse, I would be pleased to help you explore this issue in a compassionate and non-judgmental manner.
-To learn more about the causes of addiction, treatment and recovery for both the addict and the primary relationship…
+If you feel ready to take action and explore your options for recovery from the cycle of addiction, guilt, shame and remorse, I can help you explore this issue in a compassionate and nonjudgmental manner.

 Sex Addiction Recovery From a Woman’s Perspective